mkuch2/BeRead/README.md

 We used Firebase for our user authentication.

-For testing purposes for graders, the required env variables which we used are all in the submission.
+For testing purposes for graders, the required env variables which we used are all in the submission and so these steps are not needed.

 However, for the average cloner, if you wanted to set up your own Firebase project, so that you are admin, you would need to do the following: